-The Annual General Meeting is the supreme decision-making body of Valmet.
-The Annual General Meeting is held once a year before the end of June.
-The first Annual General Meeting of Valmet is scheduled to be held on March 26, 2014.
+The Annual General Meeting is the supreme decision-making body of Valmet in which all the shareholders of the Company can participate in the supervision and control of the Company and exercise their right to speak and vote.
+The Annual General Meeting is held once a year before the end of June on a date determined by the Board of Directors.
 It decides on the matters stipulated in the Finnish Companies Act and the Articles of Association.
 Such issues include:

-- Adoption of the financial statements; - Use of the profit shown on the balance sheet;

-• Election of the Chairman, Vice Chairman and members of the Board of Directors and the decision on their remuneration;

-- Discharging the members of the Board of Directors and the President and CEO from liability; - Election of the Auditor and the decision on compensation; and
+- Adoption of the financial statements; - Use of the profit shown on the balance sheet; - Election of the Chairman, Vice Chairman and members of the Board of Directors and the decision on their remuneration; - Discharging the members of the Board of Directors and the President and CEO from liability; and - Election of the Auditor and the decision on compensation.